2016-2017 UNDERGRADUATE STUDIES CATALOG

 Residential domestic students are required to send to the Health Services Department a copy of the student's current health insurance card by sending an email to email@example.com.

 The University's all-you-care-to-eat dining facility, Marletto's Marketplace, located in Maria Hall, offers food service for three meals a day, Monday through Friday, and two meals a day on weekends.
-Meal plans available to resident students include Plan A (7 meals per week and 220 points per semester), Plan B (19 meals per week and 50 points per semester), Plan C (180 meals per semester plus 75 points per semester), and Plan D (100 meals plus 175 points per semester).
+Meal plans available to resident students include Plan A (All Points), Plan B (19 meals per week and 100 points per semester), Plan C (180 meals per semester plus 200 points per semester), and Plan D (115 meals plus 350 points per semester).
+Plan A is not available to first semester freshmen.
 All residents of campus housing (with the exception of non-freshman apartment residents) are required to participate in one of the meal plans.
 Other students may choose to take any food plan but may change plans only at the beginning of each semester.
 The University Center Crossroads food court, including a Wow Café and Wingery, Sandella's Flatbread Cafe, and Freshëns Crepes and Smoothies, is open Monday through Friday and offers a variety of wings, tenders, quesadillas, wraps, fajitas, crepes, smoothies, flatbreads, rice bowls, paninis, burgers, tenders, chopped salads, shrimp, sides, and beverages.
 Commuting students may use the food service on a per-meal cash basis or may purchase one of the above plans.
 A Gorlok Bucks declining balance plan, offering cashless convenience, access to off-campus restaurants, and a 10% discount on campus, is also available to commuter students.
 The Library Café featuring Kaldi's, offering upscale coffee, smoothies, sandwiches, and pastries, is open Monday through Friday in the Emerson Library.
-Simply-To-Go Units are open weekdays during lunch and evenings in the main lounge of the Sverdrup Business and Technology building and on the second floor of East Academic Hall.
+Simply-To-Go Units are open weekdays during lunch and evenings in the main lounge of Sverdrup Hall and on the second floor of East Academic Hall.

 The University Bookstore, located in the Garden Park Plaza, stocks textbooks and supplies used in courses, as well as a variety of University clothing and accessories.